Levant: Splendour and Catastrophe on the Mediterranean

 Levant: Splendour and Catastrophe on the Mediterranean is a non-fiction book by Philip Mansel.

-The book discusses the development of the Levant region, with the cities of Alexandria, Beirut, and Smyrna (now Izmir) being the primary three cities catalogued, with all three having perceived as declined by the time of the book's publication.
+The book discusses the development of the Levant region, with the cities of Alexandria, Beirut, and Smyrna (now İzmir) being the primary three cities catalogued, with all three having perceived as declined by the time of the book's publication.
 According to Mansel, nationalism caused these cities to decline from their previous splendour.
 Noel Malcolm of The Daily Telegraph stated that in regards to the three cities the book is "looking at what they had in common, and explaining how they rose and why they fell."

 Contents

 The book's coverage of Smyrna ends in 1922 with the Turkish capture of Smyrna.

 According to Malcolm the author has a "fiercely critical" attitude towards the Bombardment of Alexandria by the United Kingdom and that the book has "bitter pages" towards the Suez crisis.

 Reception

-Young stated that he wished there was post-1922 coverage of Smyrna/Izmir.
+Young stated that he wished there was post-1922 coverage of Smyrna/İzmir.